Actively Recruiting

 You may qualify if you...

-• Able to stand independently (without an assistive device)
+• Able to stand independently without an assistive device

 • Willing to perform postural assessments including reactive balance after mechanical perturbations

-• Willing to perform headshake activities and weight shift training while standing for 20 minutes with mini breaks
+• Willing to perform headshake activities and weight shift training while standing for 20 minutes with breaks

-• Between 18 and 35 years old
+• Aged between 18 and 35 years

 Not Eligible